-\subsection{Linearization.The Antonov operator}
+\subsection{Linearization.
+The Antonov operator}

-Let us denote by $\hat{\Omega}_0$ the interior of the support of the steady state $f_0,$ \beq \ene The finite energy cutoff $E_0$ assures that $\hat{\Omega}_0$ is an open bounded set.
-Following \cite{hrs} we linearize the Vlasov-Poisson system \eqref{1.3}-\eqref{1.5} around $f_0.$ We take $ f=f_0+ \varepsilon \delta f.$ Note that since $\delta f$ has to be small with respect to $f_0$ the support of $\delta f$ has to be contained in the support of $f_0,$ that is equal to $\overline{\hat{\Omega}_0}.$ We introduce this expansion in \eqref{1.3}-\eqref{1.5}, and keeping only the linear terms in $\varepsilon$ we get,
+Let us denote by $\hat{\Omega}_0$ the interior of the support of the distribution function $f_0$ of the steady-state, \beq \ene The finite energy cutoff $E_0$ assures that $\hat{\Omega}_0$ is an open bounded set.
+Following \cite{hrs} we linearize the system \eqref{1.3}-\eqref{1.5} around $f_0.$ We take $ f=f_0+ \varepsilon \delta f.$ Note that since $\delta f$ has to be small with respect to $f_0$ the support of $\delta f$ has to be contained in the support of $f_0,$ that is equal to $\overline{\hat{\Omega}_0}.$ We introduce this expansion in \eqref{1.3}-\eqref{1.5}, and keeping only the linear terms in $\varepsilon$ we get,